7 Unbelievable South Carolina Waterfalls Hiding In Plain Sight...No Hiking Required

-If you love hiking in South Carolina, but you’re not necessarily looking for an all-day adventure, you’ll be delighted to learn that there are loads of easy trails for you to take.
-Some of the most popular easy trails in South Carolina include Yellow Branch Falls in Walhalla, Sesquicentennial State Park in Columbia, Congaree National Park in Hopkins, Huntington Beach State Park in Murrells Inlet, Goodale State Park in Camden, Kings Mountain State Park in Blacksburg, Caw Caw Interpretive Center in Ravenel, and Twin Falls in Sunset.
+Looking for easy trails in South Carolina?
+Some of the most popular easy trails include Yellow Branch Falls in Walhalla, Sesquicentennial State Park in Columbia, Congaree National Park in Hopkins, Huntington Beach State Park in Murrells Inlet, Goodale State Park in Camden, Kings Mountain State Park in Blacksburg, Caw Caw Interpretive Center in Ravenel, and Twin Falls in Sunset.
 For more information, check out our article outlining these easy trails in South Carolina.

 Where can I go to get the best views in South Carolina?

 Some of the best views in South Carolina are found from the pristine coastline to the rugged mountains.
 Check out these locations: